 Step 3: Get the kitchen organized.
 Purge the fridge and pantry of unused food items to free up space for the onslaught of cooking.
 Check the top burners and the oven to make sure the stove is in working order.
 Ditto for kitchen gadgets.
 Have a Plan B in the event an appliance fails on T-Day.

 Step 4: Get equipment in order.
 Dull knives cause accidents, so sharpen them.
 Locate roasting pans; find the turkey baster, soup ladles, gravy boat, serving spoons and sundry items.
 Purchase aluminum foil, twine and parchment paper, if needed.
 Then conduct an inventory of the knives, plates and utensils required to serve each guest.

 Step 5: Practice.
 There's nothing like honing kitchen skills to quell the jitters.
 Prior to the Thanksgiving meal, prepare sides and appetizers at least once to get into a cooking groove.
-On T-Day, the ability to sequence dishes in the correct order eliminates the element of surprise.
+On T-Day, the ability to sequence dishes eliminates the element of surprise.